Sluggers ignite Australia in rout of China | The Japan Times

 Beat China, beat Cuba and go to the second round.

-Luke Hughes homered and drove in four runs, Trent Dantonio had a two-run triple, and Australia hit one of its goals with a 11-0 win over China on Thursday night at Tokyo Dome.
+Luke Hughes homered and drove in four runs, Trent Dantonio had a two-run triple, and Australia reached one of its goals with a 11-0 win over China on Thursday night at Tokyo Dome.

 The game ended after eight innings due to the early termination rules in effect that award a win to a team leading by 10 or more runs after seven innings.
 James Beresford pushed Australia over the threshold with a grand slam in the eighth that made it 11-0.